ROLI Seaboard

 The unit supports wireless MIDI over bluetooth.
 ROLI reports that latency of the unit at 30ms using bluetooth and 24ms via USB cable.
 Sounds for the sound engine can be edited and created by using a ROLI software called Equator, which can be quite resource intensive.
 ROLI claims that it is the world's first purpose-built, multidimensional soft synth.
 Equator's synth sounds are designed to make changes in sound based on the Seabord's five types of resonsiveness.
 Effects units in Equator include ring modulation, EQ, chorus, delay, reverb, bit crusher, and distortion.

 Seaboard is designed to work with non-Seaboard music software programs such as Ableton Live, GarageBand, and Native Instruments' Kontakt, among others.

 Models

 BLOCK

 A ROLI BLOCK plugged into two Lightpad BLOCK units and a RISE pad.

 BLOCK is the smallest, lightest-weight ROLI keyboard, with 24 mini keys.
 It is designed to be interconnectable with other RISE devices, using magnetic connectors.
 Multiple BLOCK keyboards can be connected together, or the BLOCK can be connected to the Lightpad BLOCK, a RISE pad controller intended for use playing beats, triggering digital audio workstation loops, and controlling the BLOCK keyboards or effect units.
 The BLOCK keyboard is 282 mm (11 inches) wide, 24.7 mm (1 inch) high, and 141 mm (5.5 inches) deep.
-It weighs 650g (1.43 pounds) and has a ten-hour battery life and a four-hour charge time.
+It weighs 650g (1.43pounds) and has a ten-hour battery life and a four-hour charge time.
 It has a single USB-C port for MIDI out and providing power and it provides full MIDI compatibility over USB and Bluetooth LE.
-It has a 15-meter Bluetooth range and works only with Mac OSX.